0chain/zboxcli/README.md

 ## Sign data|

-`sign-data` uses the information from your wallet to sign the input string option
+`sign-data` uses the information from your wallet to sign the input data string

 | Parameter   | Required | Description                                   | default | Valid values |
 |-------------|----------|-----------------------------------------------|---------|--------------|